janev94/BW-Replay-Utilities/README.md

     1. Series length
     2. Players
 3. Mass Renaming **(Planned)**
-4. Filter replays based on given criteria **(Planned)**
+4. Filter replays based on given criteria, e.g., Upgrade X started before Y minute **(Planned)**

 ## Quick start guide

-The easiest way to get started is either:
-1. Heading to the [releases][release-section] section on this page and downloading any of the binaries there.
+The easiest way to get started is to head to the [releases][release-section] section on this page and download any of the binaries there (latest one is recommended).
-2. Going to the [project's official wiki](https://github.com/janev94/BW-Replay-Utilities/wiki/BW-Replay-Utilities-Home) page and obtaining the latest binaries.

 ⚠️⚠️⚠️ **WARNING:
 Binary files can harm or compromise your PC.
 To ensure you are obtaining developer approved binaries without any malware attached, ONLY download sources for this from the official wiki page!** ⚠️⚠️⚠️